Patriots' Rhamondre Stevenson: Still not practicing

-Stevenson (ankle) wasn't spotted at Friday's practice, Evan Lazar of the Patriots' official site reports.
+Stevenson (ankle) wasn't spotted at practice Thursday, Mike Reiss of ESPN.com reports.

-Stevenson hasn't been able to practice this week and appears to be trending toward missing Sunday's game against the Chiefs.
-If the Patriots rule Stevenson out later Friday, the stage would be set for Ezekiel Elliott to continue to lead the team's backfield in Week 15.
+Stevenson has now missed both of the Patriots' first two Week 16 practices, so he'll likely need to take part in Friday's session in some capacity to have a chance at playing Sunday against the Broncos.
+If Stevenson ends up missing a third straight game this weekend, Ezekiel Elliott would once again serve as New England's lead back.

 More News